daiyos/hello-world-2/README.md

 Hi World!

-I am learning GitHub usage with this tutorial.
+I am learning about GitHub with this tutorial.
-I hope I can manage codes easily!
+I hope I can use GitHub more useful!